Pax 3 Review

 If you want consistent performance from any vaporizer, you need to keep it clean.
 The Pax 3 comes with pipe cleaners and a brush so you can keep it in good condition.
 You don’t need to clean too often, but when you do, it’s quite a simple process.
 Simply remove the oven door and clean the interior of the oven using the brush, and you can use the pipe cleaners to get right up into the vapor path to keep the entire thing free from debris.
 There are three small metallic screens included with the vaporizer, and these can be cleaned several times but eventually you’ll need to replace them.
 Overall cleaning and maintenance are simple with the Pax 3, so you’ll have no problem keeping the vaporizer in working order.

 The Pax 3’s design ensures that it’s both comfortable to hold and easy to take out of the house with you.
 The rounded edges and soft mouthpiece make it comfortable to hold and vape from, and the fact that the oven is at the bottom means you can keep your hands and mouth a comfortable distance from the heat source.
 For portability, the slim and compact design makes it hard to beat: you can easily slip it in a pocket or store it in a handbag.

-The Pax 3 is an absolute champ in use.
+The Pax 3 vaporizer is an absolute champ in use.
 It’s simple and works well with both dry herb and concentrates, it’s comfortable to use and it’s small enough to take out of the house.
-If a desktop vaporizer isn’t an option, the Pax 3 offers some of the best performance you’ll be able to find in a dry herb vaporizer.
+If a desktop vaporizer isn’t an option, the Pax 3 offers some of the best performance you’ll be able to find in a loose leaf vaporizer.